The Layoff Guide

 Max Total Benefits

-File Online Nowor call 1-201-601-4100
+File Online Nowor call North NJ: 1-201-601-4100 | Central NJ: 1-732-761-2020 | South NJ: 1-856-507-2340

 Am I Eligible for Unemployment in New Jersey?

-• You must be unemployed through no fault of your own
+• You separated from your New Jersey job through no fault of your own

-• You must be able and available to work
+• You are able and immediately available for full-time work

-How to File for Unemployment in New Jersey — Step by Step
+How to File for Unemployment in New Jersey, Step by Step

 1. 1Visit myunemployment.nj.gov to file online